Drakar och Demoner: Miniature games

 First Edition: Chronopia: Dark Fantasy Battles (1997) was a tabletop miniature game published by Target Games.
 Players would field an army composed of 25 mm miniatures which were composed of pewter, resin, or a composite of both.
 The game featured eight different armies for players to choose from.

 Second Edition: Chronopia: War in the Eternal Realm (2002) was a tabletop miniature game published by Excelsior Entertainment.

 In 2015, Cabinet Holdings acquired Paradox Entertainment Inc. and all subsidiaries and their properties, including Chronopia.

 In 2022, German company Uhrwerk Verlag ran a successful crowdfunding-campaign to re-release thetabletop miniature game.

 Computer game

 In 1999, a Drakar och Demoner video game was released by the name of Drakar och Demoner: Själarnas Brunn (released as Dragonfire: The Well of Souls internationally).
 It was made by then-defunct Swedish developer ComputerHouse GBG AB.
 The game takes place in the original campaign setting of Ereb Altor six years after the events in the popular adventure trilogy Den Nidländska Reningen.

-Film
+Short film

-In 2013, 28 minute short film Drakar och Demoner – Tronländaren was released.
+In 2013, a 28 minute short film Drakar och Demoner – Tronländaren was released.